 1. Embrace the flexibility

-One of the best things about online learning is that students can do it in their own living rooms, not wearing pants, with their pet ferret sitting on their shoulder and no one gives a crap.
+The best thing about online learning is that students can do it in their own living rooms, without pants, while their pet ferret sits on their shoulder, and no one gives a crap.
 Students can also work around other commitments like jobs and families.
-You can even travel to your cousin’s ridiculously expensive and compulsory overseas wedding and do your coursework around all the family drama – that’s the beauty of online learning.
-You can literally do it anywhere, and you don’t have to sit in freezing cold/sub-tropic temperatures in half-empty lecture rooms after an hour-each-way commute.
+You can even travel to your cousin’s ridiculously expensive overseas wedding and do your coursework around all the family drama.
+That’s the beauty of online learning.
+You can literally do it anywhere, and you don’t have to sit in freezing cold/sub-tropic temperatures in half-empty lecture rooms after an hour-long commute.
 When selling your online course, pimp this feature HARD.
-If you can teach someone an essential skill while they’re sitting within arms reach of their own fridge, that won’t be able to give you their money fast enough.
+If you can teach someone an essential skill while they’re sitting within arm’s reach of their own fridge, they won’t be able to give you their money fast enough.

 2. Keep costs low

-When you don’t have to pay for room hire, teaching staff, admin staff, furniture and public liability insurance you can seriously cut costs on your course and undercut the companies running similar courses in person.
+When you don’t have to pay for room hire, teaching staff, admin staff, furniture, and public liability insurance you can seriously cut costs on your course.
 If you can provide a better learning experience and a massive cash saving, the students will be knocking down your door to do your class.
 Your metaphorical door, obviously.
-Because you saved a shite of cash by not having one.
+Because you saved a shiteload of cash by not having one.

 3. Promote and encourage self-discipline

-If you have to teach your course in person, you’re limited to what information you can explain because you can really only teach what you know or what you can hire people to teach.
-If you’re online, you can call in experts from all over the world to add their expertise.
-You can also run a dozen courses side by side because you’re not delivering the content in real time.
-You can pre-record and write the content and use it again and again, while you’re working on other courses in other topics.
-It’s a much more efficient way of running a learning program, and you’re able to increase the number of topics covered without having to hire twenty people to teach it.
-Awesome right?
+If you have to teach your course in person, you’re limited to what you can explain (or what you can hire people to teach).
+When you’re working online, you can call in experts from all over the world for their expertise.
+You can also run a dozen courses side by side because you’re not delivering the content in real-time.
+You can pre-record and write the content and use it again and again, even while you’re working on other courses.
+It’s a much more efficient way of running a learning program, and you can cover more topics without hiring twenty people to teach them.
+Awesome, right?

 5. Keep it green

-Without the need for printouts, books, worksheets, extra electricity and carbon emissions from travel, you can promote a very green learning experience that’s far better for the planet.
-You can encourage students not to print your material and instead work from their at home screen.
+Who needs printouts, books, worksheets, and extra carbon emissions?
+Not you, because online learning makes it possible to create a super-green learning experience.
+You can encourage students not to print your material and instead work from their at-home screen.
 Digital delivery of assignments is pretty much mandatory in the online world, so that’s another bonus.